How to Decide Between A Petrol, Diesel or Electric

 Make only short journeys at low speeds.
 The filter will not reach a temperature to remove soot and 'regenerate' or clean itself.
 So most manufacturers recommend that you drive a diesel car for 10-15 minutes at speeds above 40mph from time to time so that the filter cleans itself before any problems arise or a warning light appears on the dashboard.

-Your weekday driving habits - when you may be doing school runs and driving to and from nearby work - is probably different from weekends.
+Your weekday driving habits - when you are doing school runs and driving to and from nearby work - are different from weekends.
 Then, you may visit relatives and friends, or drive on faster roads on shopping trips - so if this is your driving routine, the filter can regenerate and clean itself.

-Whether diesel or petrol power suits your typical journeys best, you should consider a hybrid car.
-A hybrid system stores energy generated during braking and deceleration in a rechargeable battery, which is used to power the car instead of burning fuel to improve economy.
+Whether diesel or petrol power suits your typical journeys best, a hybrid might be a good idea.
+A hybrid system stores energy generated during braking and deceleration in a rechargeable battery, which is then used to power the car instead of burning fuel, improving economy.

-An added bonus is that hybrids typically achieve their best fuel economy when used for city driving.
+A bonus is that hybrids typically achieve their best fuel economy for city driving.
 For example, the Toyota Yaris, urban cycle gives 91mpg, 11mpg above its extra urban mileage figure.
-So for city drivers, a petrol hybrid is the smart option.
+So for city drivers, a petrol hybrid could be the intelligent option.

 Now more than ever, electric vehicles are becoming increasingly important.
 An electric car is the same as a standard car, only powered purely by electricity.
 They have a large battery pack that must be charged regularly, like would fill your fossil-fuelled car (only usually a lot slower).